• Skip to primary navigation

 What most people know as tacos is ground beef mixed with a taco seasoning packet and stuffed into a yellow preformed taco shell.
 My mother made tacos this way when she was pressed for time and needed an easy family friendly meal.
 She browned her ground beef and added a packet of taco seasoning from the store.
 She layered taco meat, cheese, sour cream, black olives and lettuce into the shells and they were tasty.

-Homemade Low Carb Taco Seasoning
+Homemade Keto Taco Seasoning

 The problem with the taco seasoning packets you get in the store, is that they contain sugar and starch and are not gluten-free.
 You can get a similar flavor with ingredients you already have at home without the sugar, carbs or gluten.